-Either way, it’s confirmed that Sidney Prescott herself, Neve Campbell, will be returning to the series – and is looking forward to it.
-David Arquette, a.k.a.
-Dewey Riley, is also returning, along with co-star and ex-wife Courteney Cox, who will reprise her role as Gale Weathers.
-On a newly created Instagram account (@screammovies), Paramount also revealed the film’s official title (Scream), release date (January 14, 2022), and a couple of new photos, including a title treatment.
+Sidney Prescott herself, Neve Campbell, will be returning to the series – and is looking forward to it.
+David Arquette, aka Dewey Riley, is also returning, along with co-star and ex-wife Courteney Cox, who will reprise her role as Gale Weathers.
+On the film’s official Instagram account (@screammovies), Paramount revealed the film’s official title (Scream), release date (January 14, 2022), and a couple of new photos, including a title treatment, and on October 12, 2021, the studio finally released the first trailer for the film, which appears to double down on the terror.
 Read on for all the full details.

 (Photo by Phil Bray/©Dimension Films courtesy Everett Collection)

 We can now officially look forward to the return of Sidney Prescott in Scream 5.

 “We’re having conversations – I have been approached about it,” she told Rotten Tomatoes.
 “The timing’s a bit challenging because of COVID.
 You know, we only started the conversation maybe a month and a half ago, so it’s going to take some time to figure out how it’s all going to work out….
 We’re negotiating, so we’ll see.”

 “The two directors wrote me a very touching letter about Wes Craven and how he was such an inspiration to them and how they really want to honor him, and that meant a great, great deal to me.
 So we’ll see.
 Hopefully we can all see eye to eye on the project and find a way to make it.”